Avaiga/taipy/INSTALLATION.md

 >
 > When you are developing front-end code for the Taipy GUI package, it may
 > be cumbersome to have to install the package over and over when you know
-> that all that has changed is the JavaScript bundle that makes the Taipy
+> That all that has changed is the JavaScript bundle that makes the Taipy
 > web app.
 >
 > By default, the Taipy GUI application searches for the front-end code
 > in the `[taipy-gui-package-dir]/taipy/gui/webapp` directory.<br/>
 > You can, however, set the environment variable `TAIPY_GUI_WEBAPP_PATH`
 > to the location of your choice, and Taipy GUI will look for the web
-> app in that directory.<br/>
+> App in that directory.<br/>
-> If you set this variable to the location where you build the web app
+> If you set this variable to the location where you build the web app.
-> repeatedly, you will no longer have to reinstall Taipy GUI before you
+> Repeatedly, you will no longer have to reinstall Taipy GUI before you.
-> try your code again.
+> Try your code again.

 ## Running the tests